queenaccila/midnight-express-creative/Dialogue/Level-2.md

 [Suddenly, a small drop is heard.
 The Porter accidentally knocked over a small box, and hid away when he saw Mina spotted her.]

 **The Porter:** [nervously] M-Mina...you need to leave.
-**Mina:** I can't.
-Not after trying so hard to get here.
+**Mina:** Look, I don't know what's going on, but I can't just leave without an explanation.
-**The Porter:** But you don't understand!
+**The Porter:** You don't understand!
 The Conductor doesn't want you here.
 He's doing this for a reason!
-You can't just- **Mina:** I know The Conductor ordered you to stop me, but I can't just give up now.
+You can't just- **Mina:** I know The Conductor ordered you to stop me, but I can't give up now.
-**The Porter:** N-no!
-You can't be here!
-I won't let you!

-[The Porter's tone starts to get more erratic, and gets more anxious by the minute.]
+[The Porter gets more erratic, and gets more anxious by the minute.]

 [The Porter starts to get in a more defensive mechanism, getting ready to fight.]